DFE-Digital/apply-for-teacher-training/docs/deployment.md

 1. Under the Variables section, make sure only `deploy_staging` is set to true (this should be the default)
 1. Click the Run button to start the deployment.

-## 4. Test on staging
+## 4. Check if staging is deployed successfully

-Follow the testing instructions for staging in the [post-deployment checklist](deployment_checklist.md).
+Check the `#twd_apply_tech` channel in Slack for runtime errors from Sentry or the smoke tests.

-## 5. Deploy to production, sandbox
+## 5. Deploy to production and sandbox

 1. Load the [apply-for-teacher-training-releases](https://dfe-ssp.visualstudio.com/Become-A-Teacher/_build?definitionId=325&_a=summary) page in Azure DevOps.
 1. Click the blue "Run pipeline" button (sometimes it says "Queue") at the top right of the page which will open the run pipeline menu.